GenericSchur

 Eigenvectors

-Right and left eigenvectors are available from complex Schur factorizations, using
+Right and left eigenvectors are available from Schur factorizations, using

 S = schur(A)